-- Use high quality, durable, rigid materials that will not bow or bend. - Lightweight, swinging-type signs are an inexpensive but highly visible way to identify your storefront. - Use clear, memorable imagery and interesting shapes. - The bracket or support structure is part of the visual presentation and should be simple and clean, or thoughtfully incorporated into the design of the sign. - The bottom of the sign shall be no lower than 8 feet above the sidewalk, and the top shall be no higher than the bottom of the second floor window sill. - Consider adjacent projections (Projecting Sign, awnings, canopies) when determining the location of the sign.
-Do not obstruct pedestrian view of adjacent tenant Projecting Signs. - Locate signs no closer than 1 foot from the adjacent lease or property line and no closer than 12 feet from any adjacent tenant Storefront Projecting Sign. - The maximum size is 9 sq. ft. per side, messages are only allowed on two sides, and the maximum projection is 4 feet from the face of the building.
+- Use high quality, durable, rigid materials that will not bow or bend. - Lightweight, swinging-type signs are an inexpensive but highly visible way to identify your storefront. - Use clear, memorable imagery and interesting shapes. - The bracket or support structure is part of the visual presentation and should be simple and clean, or thoughtfully incorporated into the design of the sign. - The bottom of the sign shall be no lower than 8 feet above the sidewalk, and the top shall be no higher than the bottom of the second floor window sill. - · Consider adjacent projections (Projecting Sign, awnings, canopies) when determining the location of the sign.
+Do not obstruct pedestrian view of adjacent tenant Projecting Signs. - On narrow streets that are primarily pedestrian oriented (and the storefront elevation is not seen from long distances away) using a Storefront Projecting Sign centered over the store entrance may be more effective than a Fascia Sign. - Considering Storefront Projecting Signs and Awnings together is even more important in the case of narrow or restricted storefronts.
+Carefully adjusting the placement, angle or height of an awning can leave more room for a blade sign to be visible.
+Sometimes using a smaller blade sign than the maximum size permitted, in order to place the sign above or below the Awning, can be more effective visually - a bigger sign is no good if customers can't see it.